bhushangy/TrendingScrape/README.md

 # TrendingScrape
-This python code scrapes the trending page of github
+This python code scrapes the trending page of github showing :
 1) The name of the developer
 2) The trendin repo
 3) Stars